zatrit/openmcskins/README.md

 * !server [IP] - any server that implements the ely.by API
 * !elyby - ely.by skin system
 * !local [Directory] - directory where the mod will look for skins
-* !optifine - Optifine capes system
+* !optifine - Optifine cape system

 ### resolvingTimeout